Stages of Meditation for Beginners

 Stages

-• Stage 3: Familiarized Body and Mind: get to know your body and mind.
+• Stage 3: Mind: get to know your mind.

 • Stage 4: Deepening: Seeing patterns and causes.

-• Stage 5: Insight: Starting to realize your own ignorance and contradictions such as believing you know what you do not know.
+• Stage 5: Insight: Starting to realize your own contradictions, e.g. the things that you try to eliminate in your meditation are your own creations.
 Gaining insight about yourself, your life and others.
-Experiencing interconnectednessa and deep gratitude.
+Also start to realize what you do not know.
+Experiencing interconnectedness and deep gratitude.
 Starting to learn lessons from your meditation and daily living.

 As you move from the initial stages to later stage, you breathing experience becomes richer, clearer, deeper.
 As you further move to later stages, not just know your breathing, the the phenomena, but start to see the cause.
 Eventually you will see insight beyond your beliefs and knowledge.